HarshMarolia/Random-Password-Generator/README.md

 ## Usage

 Open this application in your browser.
-Then, simply click the _Generate Password_ button and it will generate a random password of 16 characters.
+Then, enter the length of password you wish to generate and simply click the _Generate Password_ button and it will generate a random password of desired length entered.
 In order to use this password click the _Copy Button_ and the password will be copied to your clipboard.

 ### Link